tuo/tuo.github.io/midlife crisis as programmer and AI.md

 [Thanks to the Internet, I have probably seen more naked ladies than all of my ancestors combined. : Showerthoughts (reddit.com)](https://www.reddit.com/r/Showerthoughts/comments/2cjnmc/thanks_to_the_internet_i_have_probably_seen_more/)

-To deal with easiy-acdessible stumuls or additaciotn, to fil lthat void, one can't just soly rely on one's will and seeking some silver bullet from outiside.
+To deal with easiy-acdessible stumuls or additaciotn, to fil lthat void, to find ones' real vocation,  one can't just soly rely on one's will and seeking some silver bullet from outiside.
 It is  like spring, the more you press it, the higher it would bounce back hence hurt yourself.
 We need connect to something bigger than us.
 That is  by tapping into that flowing stream of universe in our unique way, we possible would find ourself in a senrenity/preace and clam state, no matter how short time it is, it would be able to allow us to see beyhond the ego and identy, to poke throught those sneaky artificiality tricks to connect us with life in reality  again in  a brave way.

 The more nosiy it is , the more obvious the quietude would be.
 Maybe this big crisis could also offer us a great time to reveal more about ourselves.